kaltura/kaltura-api-recipes/codegen/README.md

 1. **Writing a code template** - this provides the general structure of code snippets for the language
 2. **Specifying language syntax** - this informs the `codegen` helper on how to declare and initialize variables

+Also be sure to add your language to `CodeTemplates.LANGUAGES` in `./codegen/index.js`.

 ### Code Templates
 Code templates are written in [EJS](http://www.embeddedjs.com/), or embedded javascript.
 Templates are contained in `./codegen/templates/{language_name}.ejs.{extension}`.